A century-old rail tunnel, an alpine lake, and the Cascades in October.

 Lake Aid Station

-Water and minimal food.
-Volunteers hike everything 3.5 miles to get it here.
+Mile 7Water, chips, and assorted cookies or candy.
+Volunteers hike everything 3.5 miles to get it here, so supplies stay minimal.
 There is no road access to the lake.
-First aid supplies available.
+First aid and feminine hygiene products available.

 Trailhead Aid Station

-Full service.
-Electrolyte drink, peanut butter and jelly sandwiches, fresh fruit, gels, chips, cookies, first aid.
+Mile 10.5Water, chips, assorted cookies or candy, pickles, Gnarly electrolyte drink, peanut butter and jelly sandwiches, fresh fruit, gels, plus first aid and feminine hygiene products.
 Drop bag access.
 Crew access point.

-Volunteers track all participants at each aid station.
+Volunteers track all participants at each aid station, so wear your bib visibly on the front of your body.
 If you are not leaving an aid station by its cutoff time, you will be given transport back to the finish area.
 Anyone who clears the Trailhead Aid Station cutoff will receive an official finish, even if they cross the line after 4:30 PM.

 Race Day